Rent Control in Jersey City, NJ

 Does Jersey City, NJ have rent control?

 Yes, Jersey City has a local rent control ordinance that limits how much landlords can raise rent annually.
-The current cap is 4.0% per year.
+The cap is based on the Consumer Price Index (CPI); see the local ordinance for the exact formula and any ceiling.

 What buildings are covered by rent control in Jersey City?